dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 -   [Connect with the iOS Client](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-ios)

-## Task 1: Connecting with the Windows Desktop Client
+### Task 1: Connecting with the Windows Desktop Client

 1. Open the Remote Desktop client.

-**Note:** WVD does not support the RemoteApp and Desktop Connections (RDAC) client or the Remote Desktop Connection (MSTSC) client.
+    >**Note**: WVD does not support the RemoteApp and Desktop Connections (RDAC) client or the Remote Desktop Connection (MSTSC) client.

 2. From the Remote Desktop client, Select **Subscribe**.

 3. Sign in using a synchronized identity that has been assigned to an application group.

-**Note:** The Windows client automatically defaults to Windows Virtual Desktop Fall 2019 release.
+    >**Note**: The Windows client automatically defaults to Windows Virtual Desktop Fall 2019 release.
 However, if the client detects that the user also has Azure Resource Manager resources, it automatically adds the resources or notifies the user that they are available.

 4. Select an available resource from the Remote Desktop client.
 In this example we will connect to a host pool containing pooled desktop.

-**Note:** You can right-Select on desktop resources (non-app) and modify the default connection settings.
+    >**Note**: You can right-Select on desktop resources (non-app) and modify the default connection settings.
 For example, setting the default display configuration.

 5. On the **Enter your credentials** prompt, sign in using the same account from Step 3 and Select **OK**.